Table of Contents

 Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take.
 In developing and supporting your position, you should consider ways in which the statement might or might not hold and explain how these considerations shape your position.

-GRE Sample Essays With Analysis
+GRE Essay Samples With Analysis

 Now that you have practiced writing a couple of essays, take some time to look at this GRE sample essay for the “Analyze an Issue” task.